Poellebob/vex_skole_bane_k-rsel/README.md

 ---

-If you'd like further clarification or additional explanations, feel free to ask!

 # Use and upload the code to vex v5

 To use this code in Visual Studio Code (VSCode) with the PROS extension, follow these steps: